Report by Chris Barras:

 Report by Daniel Mortlock:

-In recent years the Bunnies have typically appeared at Blockley with under-strength and under-manned sides, a trend they reversed today by appearing with a full eleven which included ex-Derbyshire players Harvey Hosein and Tom Poynton.
-With FAS's playing strength rather diluted across our three games captain Jim Streeter negotiated to play a declaration game with the Bunnies batting first, superb decisions without which almost certainly would have lost today.
+In recent years the Bunnies have typically appeared at Blockley with under-strength and under-manned sides, a trend they reversed today by putting out a full eleven which included ex-Derbyshire players Harvey Hosein and Tom Poynton.
+With FAS's playing strength rather diluted across our three games, captain Jim Streeter negotiated to play a declaration game with the Bunnies batting first, superb decisions without which almost certainly would have lost today.

 The Bunnies established an early dominance as their openers calmly put together an 87-run partnership as they found seamers Josh Vick (0/30 from 8 sapping overs in the heat) and Toby Reynolds (0/21) fairly easy to deal with.
-Indeed, it would have been a century partnership but for the Blockley outfield, which resembled an alpine meadow - many balls stopped a few yards in from the boundary - but this was the clue that unlocked the game for us: we needed to take the pace off the ball.
+Indeed, it would have been a century partnership but for the Blockley outfield, which resembled a wildflower meadow - plenty of well-hit strokes were sufficient to pierce the field, only for the ball to then come to a halt a few yards in from the boundary.
+But this was the clue that unlocked the game for us: we needed to take the pace off the ball when we were bowling as well.
 Tom Dare (0/15) must be one of the few 13-year-olds to bowl three overs at a set First Class batsman and be hit for just one boundary - but, really, he was a bit quick through the air.
-So we turned to spin: while Harry Houlder (0/32) was still a bit sharp, we finally got things right with Faruk Kara (1/10 off 6 miserly overs) and Tom Reynolds, whose 4/28 was the best figures on tour.
-More important than the numbers, though, was that the victims included both the Bunnies' ringers: the absolute highlight, and potential Champagne moment of the tour, was when he pitched a perfect off-spinner that bowled Hosein (set on 69) through the gate; and then he get Poynton, who'd come in and smashed a flurry of leg-side boundaries and so was goaded by Harry's shouts of "he's got no off-side game" and promptly played another cross-bat swipe . . . which went straight to a delighted Harry on the boundary.
+So we turned to spin: while Harry Houlder (0/32) was still a bit sharp, we finally got things right with Faruk Kara (1/10 off 6 miserly overs) and Tom Reynolds, who took a tour-best 4/28.
+More important than the numbers, though, was that the victims included both the Bunnies' ringers: the absolute highlight, and potential Champagne moment of the tour, was when he pitched a perfect off-spinner that bowled Hosein (set on 69) through the gate; and then he get Poynton, who'd come in and smashed a flurry of leg-side boundaries and so was successfully goaded by Harry's shouts of "he's got no off-side game" that he played another cross-bat swipe . . . which went straight to a delighted Harry on the boundary.

 At 153/4 after 29 overs the Bunnies were looking to make a final pre-decleration push, but after Tom's intervention and successful spells by Alex Stone (2/16) and Daniel Mortlock (2/0) we took the final 6 wickets for just 11 runs.
 The highlight here was when Will Siebert hit Daniel's first delivery to Rufus Dennis at short mid-wicket and called his dad Matt through for a completely impossible single, only to then change his mind, before realising the implications on his inheritance, at which point he tried to swap ends with Matt while Daniel took the bails off.
 We weren't having any of that - they hadn't even gone close to crossing - and so Matt headed off to call his solicitor, leaving Will to at least "make it count" . . . only to instead be bowled next ball.
 The Bunnies were now nine-down and we duly completed a team hat-trick to leave ourselves with a potentially plausible target of 165 to win.